 3. Compound Helicopter – Although not a true airplane these are the latest in aircraft development and are pushing the speed envelope of helicopters past the 250knot mark to allow an aircraft to hover, yet fly at airplane speeds.
 They will never reach the speed of an airliner or military jet but have to potential to be game changers.

 Compound helicopters are the Airbus X3 and Sikorsky X2.

 No civilian airplane can hover in a conventional sense like a helicopter.
 Airplanes like the Hushy are designated as STOL – Short Takeoff and Landing, meaning they required very little distance to become airborne (under 10 feet for the World Record).
 Some Aerobatic planes can hover by ‘Prop Hanging’.

-Let’s take a look at some civilian airplanes that come real close to hovering:
+Let’s take a look at some civilian airplanes that come really close to hovering: